Dismissed after an accident at work – can I claim compensation?

 Contact our team today for further details.

 If you were dismissed after an accident at work, even if you feel the accident was partly your fault, you may be entitled to make a claim.
-Speak to a member of our team today for more information.
+Please speak to a member of our team today for more information.

 It is important to note that there is a time limit for making a work accident claim, and this limit is three years.
 This means you have three years from the date of the accident.
 Therefore, if you fell from a height on 12th January 2021, you would have until 12th January 2024 for court proceedings to be issued.

 Nevertheless, it is advisable to claim as soon as possible, especially when it comes to unfair dismissal.
-After all, the details will be fresh in your mind and it will be much easier to gather evidence.
-If you were to find a new job and decide to claim against your old employer three years down the line, you would still be well within your right to do so, but it is likely that the claim process would be a little bit more difficult.
+After all, the details will be fresh in your mind, and it will be much easier to gather evidence.
+If you were to find a new job and decide to claim against your old employer three years down the line, you would still be well within your right to do so, but the claim process would likely be a little bit more difficult.

 Are there any exceptions to the rule?

 Yes, there are in the case of workplace accident claims.
-There are some incidents whereby pinpointing an accident date is impossible because symptoms have shown up a long time after the event.
+Some incidents pinpointing an accident date is impossible because symptoms have shown up a long time after the event.
 A common example of this is industrial diseases.

 For free legal advice about pursuing a claim for compensation after being injured and dismissed after an accident at work, get in touch with our expert team today.

-If you have been involved in an accident in the workplace, you can claim for any injury you have sustained.
+If you have been involved in an accident in the workplace, you can claim any injury you have sustained.
 This not only includes physical injuries, but you can claim for psychological injuries as well.
-A lot of accidents can be traumatic, and this can result in people needing counselling to help them come to terms with what has occurred.
-If this applies to you, you will be able to claim for the mental impact of the accident.
+A lot of accidents can be traumatic, resulting in people needing counselling to help them come to terms with what has occurred.
+If this applies to you, you will be able to claim the accident’s mental impact.

-Aside from this, you will be able to claim for any costs that you have encountered because of the accident.
-This could be a loss of income.
-It could also be childcare fees because you have required assistance during your recovery, or travel expenses because you have had to take public transport or travel to and from the hospital regularly.
-You simply need to show that the cost has stemmed from the injury, and you should have receipts or other forms of proof to back up your claim.
+Aside from this, you will be able to claim any costs that you have encountered because of the accident.
+This could be a loss of earnings, care costs, medical bills or other payments.
+It could also be childcare fees.
+You have required assistance during your recovery or travel expenses because you have had to take public transport or travel to and from the hospital regularly.
+It would help if you showed that the cost has stemmed from the injury, and you should have receipts or other forms of proof to back up your claim.

-If you have been dismissed after an accident at work, there are a number of short-term effects you may experience.
+If you have been dismissed after an accident at work, there are several short-term effects you may experience.
 These are as follows…

-- Money problems – When your income suddenly stops coming in due to time off work or having lost your job, this can cause serious problems if you do not have any savings.
+- Money problems – When your income suddenly stops coming in due to time off work or losing your job, this can cause serious problems if you do not have any savings.

-- Stress – Losing a job can be extremely stressful, which can have an adverse impact on your health, especially when you already have an injury to cope with.
+- Stress – Losing a job can be extremely stressful, hurting your health, especially when you already have an injury to cope with.

-If you have been dismissed after an accident at work, there are a number of long-term effects you may experience.
+If you have been dismissed after an accident at work, there are several long-term effects you may experience.
 These are as follows…

 - Money problems – Not only can losing a job create instant money problems, but this can turn into a bigger, long-term issue if you do not replace this source of income as soon as possible.